 - 1/4 cup (1/2 stick) unsalted butter, melted

 for the filling:

-Preheat the oven to 350.
+- Preheat the oven to 350℉.
 Line a 8×8-inch baking pan with parchment paper, leaving about an inch overhang on two sides to create a sling.
 Set aside.

 ² The figs are so delicate and can get a little mushy and sad the longer they sit out, so slice them right before topping and serving.
 If figs aren’t in season, or tough to find, try using fresh berries, or thin peach slices, or another favorite!

-³ The cheesecake itself can be made up to a day in advance.
-Keep refrigerated until ready to serve.
+³ The cheesecake base can be made up to a day in advance.
+Keep refrigerated and wait to add the figs until ready to serve.